theuerc/riddle_me_this/network demo/README.md

 A json of a sample network is stored in `./co_occurrence.json`.
 A pyvis visualization of the network is stored in `./co_occurrence_graph.html`.

-I wont discuss the other clustering network I made because I didn't use it in the final project.
+I wont discuss the other clustering network I made because I didn't use it in the final flask app.

 Rendered Co-occurrence html file screenshot: